shwethaj1104/AWS_study_material/AWS CLI on Windows.md

 Now open command promt from local computer -> "aws configure" -> Provide access key -> Provide secret key -> Provide region -> Enter for "default output--" now it's all setup.

-To check type -> "aws iam list-users"-> You will see all the users in your iam account.
+To check type -> "aws iam list-users"-> You will see all the users in your IAM account.

 To connect from cmd to ec2 instance:ssh -i ./tour-guider-keyPair.pem ec2-user@54.211.124.178